 Horticulture is, at the most basic level, the science or art of cultivating fruits, vegetables, flowers, or ornamental plants.
-Etymologically, the term can be broken down into two Latin words: hortus (meaning "garden") and cultus (which means "tilling").
+The origin of the term lies in two Latin words: hortus (meaning "garden") and cultus (which means "tilling").
 Master Gardeners are well-versed in this field, but its full definition actually extends beyond what we would normally think of as gardening or agriculture.

 The corresponding adjective to this noun is "horticultural."
 Meanwhile, if you are someone who works in this field, then you are said to be a "horticulturist."

 Professor William L. George of the Florida Department of Agriculture breaks horticulture down into five distinct sub-fields:

 Floriculture pertains to producing and marketing flowers.
 Think of the wholesale businesses from whom florists buy cut flowers to sell in arrangements or plants to sell in pots to retail customers.
 If you have ever received a floral arrangement as a holiday gift, then you can thank this branch of horticulture.
 Large wholesale nurseries may start the following popular plants by the thousands, passing them on to smaller greenhouse businesses to "finish off" before sale to the public:

 Landscape horticulture is about producing, marketing, and maintaining landscape plants.
 It is thus a branch of horticulture that will be of great interest to landscape designers and to homeowners interested in starting a new garden and committed to adorning their landscaping with the ornamental trees, shrubs, perennials, and annual flowers sold at garden centers.

 Along the same lines, producers and marketers of vegetables and of fruits may have studied olericulture and pomology, respectively.
 Olericulture is about the cultivation of vegetables, while pomology deals with fruit production.
 This brings us to the technical difference between fruits and vegetables: